 Starting in 2019, the Political Economy Project launched a two-year pilot program to offer funding, on a competitive basis, allowing qualified students to initiate their own program of directed reading under the guidance of a faculty mentor, for periods of anywhere from five to ten weeks.
 The fellowships can be used during any off term.
 These stipends, in the amount of $3000, are designed to replace job or intern activities, freeing up a period of concentrated full-time reading on a topic chosen by the student.
 For more information, see "Programs" ("Student Fellowship") on this website.

 One of the features of the Political Economy Project from the beginning has been the practice of scheduling outside speakers to participate in an exchange of views over an important topic.
 Over the years, our debate program has covered everything from the minimum wage to the future of liberalism.

 The PEP typically brings in a number of outside speakers per term.
 Often, these speakers are invited to enrich a course that is being taught that term.
 On those occasions, the speaker will frequently attend the class in question.
 Other times, the purpose is to introduce audiences to topics of broad and continuing interest to the PEP.

 Learn more about outside speakers who have been brought to campus in the past and who will visit in the near future.

-Typically, the PEP has been sponsoring about fifteen courses per year.
+Typically, the PEP sponsors numerous courses every year.
 These are housed in a variety of departments and programs, including Economics, Government, Philosophy, Sociology, and International Studies.

 The Project is emphatically interdisciplinary: it welcomes students, faculty, and visiting speakers and scholars from disciplines as varied as political science, economics, philosophy, history, sociology, even religion and literature.
 The PEP is committed to rigorous and open-minded investigation and a respectful but critical attitude toward all points of view.